lenalee103/Sales-Prediction-Accuracy/README.md

 code for Kaggle [M5 Forecasting - Accuracy] (https://www.kaggle.com/c/m5-forecasting-accuracy)

-A ensemble method of lightGBM and NN model is adopted: 0.7*lgbm +0.3*(lstm+cnn epoch3) For lightgbm, according to data provided by the organizer, we custom lag-7 and lag-28 and their mean featu which is pretty helpful for the prediction.
+A ensemble method of lightGBM and NN model is adopted: 0.6*lgbm +0.4*(lstm+cnn epoch3) For lightgbm, according to data provided by the organizer, we custom lag-7 and lag-28 and their mean feature which is pretty helpful for the prediction.
 For the NN model, we use layers combination of LSTM for remember history features, and 1-D CNN to capture neibougher features.

-Result: Bronze Medal, top 6% ranking 315/5558 in final private leaderboard.
+Result: Silver Medal, top 2% ranking 93/5558 in final private leaderboard.

 ## EDA